NOW SELLING: 3-story townhomes in The Overlook at Hancock Village. Plan your tour!

 • Craftsmanship: Knowing who’s building your home — and everything going into your Richmond area home — simply cannot be underestimated.

-• Design: What good is the new year, new home promise if you don’t have the ability to express yourself inside and outside your new home?
-With StyleCraft homes, you have the freedom to choose structural, interior, and exterior options that reflect your style.
+• Design: What good is the moving if you don’t have the ability to express yourself inside and outside your new home?
+With StyleCraft homes, you have the freedom to choose structural, interior, and exterior options that reflect your style at our Design Studio.

 • Appliances: Sick of constantly repairing the aging appliances at your current residence?
 Well, moving to a resale home can mean more of the same.
 New state-of-the art appliances await at StyleCraft’s Richmond area homes.